 If you are visiting in the last weekend of June then you will be able to enjoy the Bergen - Shetland Yacht Race - an event which has grown rapidly since the first event in 1986 - recently there has been up to 40 competitors taking part and the size of yachts has also increased over the years, making this quite an impressive spectacle indeed.

-Shetland’s Nature Festival takes place in early July and celebrates Shetland’s wonderful natural heritage, with events and activities throughout the isles to suit all ages and abilities.
+Shetland’s Nature Festival takes place in July and celebrates Shetland’s wonderful natural heritage, with events and activities throughout the isles to suit all ages and abilities.

 The Fiddle Frenzy festival which has workshops in fiddle, guitar accompaniment, creative writing, knitting techniques, painting and drawing as well as concerts and visits, takes place in August and is also mainly based in Lerwick.